 Hemicellulose is a compound that makes up plant cell walls together with cellulose and lignin.
-Table 1 shows the hemicellulose content of corncob biomass has decreased by 12.9% when compared with untreated samples.
+Table 1 shows the hemicellulose content of corncob biomass has decreased 12.9% when compared with untreated samples.
 The highest decrease in hemicellulose content occurred in the variation of electric field strength treatment 9 kV/cm and pretreatment time of 60 seconds.
 It is also the same as the PEF treatment to produce the highest increase in cellulose.
 Therefore, there is a correlation between reducing hemicellulose content and increasing cellulose content.
 Hemicellulose has characteristics that are relatively sensitive to operating conditions.
-Although in this study the variation of pretreatment time did not have a significant effect, the pretreatment time had to be controlled to avoid the formation of undesirable products such as furfurals and hydroxymethyl furfurals which could later inhibit the subsequent downstream process, like the fermentation process (Mood et al., 2013).
+Although in this study the variation of pretreatment time did not have a significant effect, but the pretreatment time had to be controlled to avoid the formation of undesirable products such as furfurals and hydroxymethyl furfurals which could later inhibit the subsequent downstream process,like the fermentation process (Mood et al., 2013).

 Lignin is a component that protects cellulose in plant cell walls.
 One of the main objectives in the biomass pretreatment process is delignification or reduction in lignin content which will be accompanied by an increase in cellulose in corncob biomass.
-In addition, another purpose of delignification is to facilitate the enzymatic saccharification process, which is an essential parameter in the pretreatment process (Li et al., 2010).
-Table 1 shows the lignin content decreased between 1.75% - 2.4% when compared with the untreated sample.
-The highest reduction in lignin content ($9.32\pm0.16\%$) occurred in the treatment of electric field strength of 9 kV/cm and pretreatment time of 180 seconds.
+In addition, another purpose of delignification is to facilitate the enzymatic saccharification process which is an important parameter in the pretreatment process (Li et al., 2010).
+Table 1 shows the lignin content decreased between 1.75% - 2.4% when compared with untreated sample.
+The highest reduction in lignin content ( $9.32\pm0.16\%$ ) occurred in the treatment of electric field strength of 9 kV/cm and pretreatment time of 180 seconds.

-The physical pretreatment method has a minor effect on reducing lignin (Mood et al., 2013).
-Therefore a sodium hydroxide solvent was added to dissolve the lignin structure when high voltage pulses have damaged the hydrogen bond with hemicellulose.
-The alkalinization pretreatment process using NaOH has the advantage that it does not require a complex reactor so that it is easy to apply and can be carried out at room temperature (Mood et al., 2013).
+The physical pretreatment method has a minor effect in reducing lignin (Mood et al., 2013), therefore an sodium hydroxide solvent was added to dissolve the lignin structure when high voltage pulses have damaged the hydrogen bond with hemicellulose.
+The alkalinisation pretreatment process using NaOH has the advantage that it does not require a complex reactor so that it is easy to apply and can be carried out at room temperature (Mood et al., 2013).
 On the other hand, the use of alkaline or acidic solvents in conventional chemical pretreatment still has limitations such as being corrosive, toxic and not in line with the principles of green technology indeed.
-Hence it is recommended for the biomass pretreatment process using green solvents that require low pressure, stable at room temperature and non-flammable such as deep eutectic solvent (DES) (Tan et al., 2019).
-The combination of DES and PEF for further research is highly recommended because the weakness of using DES is poor stability under higher pretreatment temperatures (Zhang et al., 2016), so by combining non-thermal treatment using PEF, is expected to overcome the weaknesses of these green solvent.
+Therefore it is recommended for the biomass pretreatment process using green solvents that require low pressure, stable at room temperature and nonflammable such as deep eutectic solvent (DES) (Tan et al., 2019).